bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/2 - pimp my grid/README.md

 > [!NOTE]
 > If you have any suggestion to improve them (content, features, better English, shorter sentences, ...), feel free to open [an issue](https://github.com/bugltd/ComfyLab-Pack/issues), [a discussion](https://github.com/bugltd/ComfyLab-Pack/discussions), or even a Pull Request if you can.

-Thank you for reading, and enjoy your beautiful grids my friends!
+Thank you for reading, and enjoy your beautiful grids!

 ## Going further (advanced)